amklass11/leaderboard-naruto/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> I use react.js for front-end.
+> I use HTML/js for the front-end.

 <details>
   <summary>Client</summary>